s-mtGhub/TelegramBot-gitNewCommitTracker/README.md

 # Telegram Bot
-This is Telegram bot written in C++, it will send message in telegram when there is new release out from your favorite repo in github.
+This is Telegram bot written in C++, it will send message in telegram when there is new commit pushed from your favorite repo in github.
 This program is inspired from [git_release_tracker](https://github.com/dracarys18/git_release_tracker) written in rust by [dracarys18](https://github.com/dracarys18)

 # Dependency